weisgroup/RFSift/README.md

 ## The proposed method
 Our method consists of two components:
 - **RF-sifting** algorithm that sifts best visual features by leveraging 3D UWB measurements.
-- **RF-visual-inertial sensor fusion** that achieves robust state estimation by fusing measurements from multiple sensors with contemplinary advantages.
+- **RF-visual-inertial sensor fusion** that achieves robust state estimation by fusing measurements from multiple sensors with complementary advantages.

 The system overview is illustrated in the following figure.
 <p align="center">